 1.5 Units.
-3 lecture and 6 laboratory hours weekly for 6 weeks during the summer.
-Repeat: 3.
+1.125 lecture and 2.25 lab hrs/wk.
 No prerequisite.
 Advisory: Dance 170.

 An intensive workshop focusing on the historical social sources which shaped Broadway dances with emphasis on learning to utilize these sources as a means of becoming an expressive interpreter of the art.
 (CSU/UC) AA/AS Area H